ratnania/fortlint/README.rst

 Contribution
 ============

-Everybody is welcome to contribute and upgrade the following project as long as you don't want to spend money for a commercial static code analysis.
+Everybody is welcome to contribute and upgrade the following project as long as you don't want to spend money for a commercial static code analysis tool.